 Every Eurovision song to chart in New Zealand

-Songs from the Eurovision Song Contest have charted on the Kiwi music charts all the way back since 1960.
+Songs from the Eurovision Song Contest started charting on the New Zealand music charts all the way back in 1960.
 The first being a cover of Domenico Modugno’s ‘Volare’ sung by Bobby Rydell.

 Since then there have been a few connections between the contest and New Zealand.
 Back in the 1990’s a guitar instrumental version of Mocedades' 1973 Spanish Eurovision entry ‘Eres Tú’ was used in an advertising campaign by the Bank of New Zealand.

 More recently the Eurovision Song Contest has been broadcast in Aotearoa (the Māori name for New Zealand) from 2009 to 2011 by Triangle Stratos and from 2014 to 2016 via BBC UKTV.

 New Zealand even once got a mention at a Eurovision Grand Final!

 Back in 2012 the hosts gave a shout out to television viewers from Australia and New Zealand, “We send a very special welcome to our fans and viewers in Australia and New Zealand.
 The Eurovision Song Contest has never been as close to you as this year.”
 Unfortunately that was a year Eurovision wasn’t broadcast in New Zealand.

 Here at Aussievision we found a strong connection between New Zealand and Eurovision and that is through the music charts.
 We have complied all the Eurovision songs and Eurovision cover songs in Eurovision history that have charted in New Zealand.

 The official NZ Music Charts is the weekly New Zealand top 40 singles and album charts, complied by Recorded Music NZ, formerly the Recording Industry Association of New Zealand (RIANZ).
 The current charts are complied from both physical and digital sales data from music retailers across New Zealand.